 Liliʻuokalani Trust (LT) is committed to prioritizing the health and safety of our kamaliʻi and their ʻohana.

 We continue to monitor the Coronavirus Disease (COVID-19) and look to the Hawaii Department of Health (DOH) and the Center for Disease Control & Prevention (CDC) for guidance to prevent the spread of COVID-19.

-As a precautionary measure, LT has taken the following steps, effective today, in accordance with recent DOH recommendations:
+As a precautionary measure, LT has taken the following steps in accordance with recent DOH recommendations:

-- Social Services will continue to provide support to families during this time, although our offices will not be open to the public.
-All group programs and activities are postponed and will be scheduled at a later time.
+- Social Services will continue to provide support to families during this time, although our offices will not be open to the public through May 31, 2021.
+All in-person group programs and activities are postponed and will be scheduled at a later time.
 For those ʻohana who receive individual services from LT, your Social Worker/Direct Services Specialist will be in touch by phone, and we will make every effort to continue to provide necessary services and connect you to community resources during this period.

 This is an evolving situation; should any additional LT services be cancelled, postponed, or altered, an LT staff member will be in touch with you as soon as information becomes available.
 Please make sure that we have the most recent contact information for you and your ʻohana so that we may update you accordingly.

 LT would also like to advise our families and kamaliʻi to follow CDC guidelines:

 - Wash hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing or sneezing, before eating, and after going to the bathroom;